Nuvola-Digital/vola-docs/docs/technical-details/architecture.md

   The blockchain stores cryptographic proofs of file ownership, allowing users to verify that they retain permanent, immutable control over their files, even when aggregated across different storage solutions.

 - **OAuth & ZKP Authentication:**
-  User authentication using Web 2.0 OAuth services is tracked and validated on-chain with Zero-Knowledge Proofs (ZKP) to ensure privacy and security of users' identities.
+  User authentication using Web2 OAuth services is tracked and validated on-chain with Zero-Knowledge Proofs (ZKP) to ensure privacy and security of users' identities.

 - **Data Migration & Aggregation:**
   Vola Chain handles the periodic data migration of files across different storage providers and ensures that these actions are recorded securely on the blockchain.